transloadit/uppy/website/src/docs/fileinput.md

 > Note that certain [restrictions set in Uppy’s main options](/docs/uppy#restrictions), namely `maxNumberOfFiles` and `allowedFileTypes`, affect the system file picker dialog.
 If `maxNumberOfFiles: 1`, users will only be able to select one file, and `allowedFileTypes: ['video/*', '.gif']` means only videos or gifs (files with `.gif` extension) will be selectable.

+### `id: 'FileInput'`

+A unique identifier for this FileInput.
+Defaults to `'FileInput'`.
+Use this if you need to add multiple FileInput instances.

 ### `target: null`

 DOM element, CSS selector, or plugin to mount the file input into.